RavenCutie21/Voice-Changer-Settings/README.md

 # A guide for [W-Okada's RealTimeVoiceChangerClient](https://github.com/w-okada/voice-changer/blob/master/README_en.md) and an overview of it's Settings
 This guide is written by: [Yuna](https://discord.com/users/824922747423031359)

+No hard feeling to anyone, this guide will still be maintained for the most part, at least with downloads links for the foreseeable future.
+You are free to DM me at any point by clicking [Yuna](https://discord.com/users/824922747423031359)

+Have a wonderful day, if I find anything new it will just be added like normal #SchizoOut

 # Other Links
 [Original Guide](https://docs.google.com/document/d/11eofqJXiHiVsLt_JjCwHROt_0OSryPFb1toyDBuLoXc/edit ) I consider this as OUTDATED now.